 - Gray and Earth Tones: Blending gray with earthy tones such as beige or brown creates a warm and inviting feel.
 It enhances the natural ambiance, which works best in rustic or farmhouse-style interiors.

 - Gray and Jewel Tones: Mixing gray with jewel tones like amethyst, emerald, or sapphire creates a luxurious and sophisticated palette.
-The blend is ideal for formal spaces and living areas that need a touch of elegance.

-Gray as a Neutral Color
+Gray is a Neutral Color

 Gray lacks hue and is considered an achromatic color.
 It’s neutral, like white and black.
 When decorating a space, gray brings balance and works well with bold patterns and accents.
 Gray walls form an unobtrusive background for showcasing artwork, furniture, and accessories.